laurapauly/Trallet/README.md

 After cloning this to your machine, you need to install node_modules on server and client side.

-First on the server side
+First on server side

 ```
 npm install
 ```

-and then on the client side
+and then on client side

 ```
 client